 Rich completed his PhD research at Brunel University in 2013, submitting a portfolio of compositions and accompanying thesis entitled, 'Combining Musical Identities Through Composition and Improvisation'.
 A selection of works can be found in compositions.

-He recorded guitars on Iranian pop/rock artist Ali Azimi's albums Mr. Mean and Till Glory Finds Us and performed live on both the 2014 and 2016 accompanying World tours.
+He recorded guitars on Iranian pop/rock artist Ali Azimi's albums Mr. Mean, Till Glory Finds Us and Love and Other Evils, and performed live on both the 2014/15 and 2016/17 promotional World tours.